Psychedelic Therapy 6

 Ayahuasca Ceremony 1

 I’m inside the maloca, a round ceremonial temple resembling a large modern-day hut.
 I lay on a twin-sized mattress, with my upper back and neck against the wall.
-Danilo, the Inca medicine healer shaman, blesses the four other ayahuasca ceremony participants and me with liquids and dirt to rub against our hands so the plant medicine can give us what we need.
+Danilo, the Inca medicine healer shaman, blesses the four other ayahuasca ceremony participants and me with liquids and dirt to rub against our hands so the medicine can give us what we need.

 Luz, the psychologist, hands me a full shot of ayahuasca brew as I continue lying on the mattress.
 A full shot equals four ayahuasca doses.
-The two women Shipibo healers (master ayahuasca ceremony shamans), the four other participants, and I toast and take our first plant medicine dose.
+The two women Shipibo healers (master ayahuasca ceremony shamans), the four other participants, and I toast and take our first medicine dose.

 The lights inside the temple are now off.
 In the center of the dark room is an altar with spiritual items.
 It contains a large lit candle surrounded with jumbo-sized healing crystals.
 There’s a two-foot-high gray Chakana/Inca cross stone symbolizing the Andean traditions and spirituality.
 The middle of the altar also has a small bouquet of red, white, and green flowers.